5. Classes

 }

-// perhaps there are still objects in [$objectAttributes]
+// maybe in [$objectAttributes] there are still objects

 $this->getRecursiveAttributes($attributes, $objectAttributes, $keys);